executablebooks/MyST-Parser/docs/live-preview.md

 ---
 py-config:
+  splashscreen:
+    autoclose: true
   packages:
     - myst-docutils
     - docutils==0.19
     - pygments
-  splashscreen:
-    autoclose: true
 ---

 # Live Preview

 This is a live preview of the MyST Markdown [docutils renderer](docutils.md).
-You can edit the text/configuration below and see the live output.
+You can edit the text/configuration below and see the live output.[^note]

-Note that there is no styling applied (that is usually provided by Sphinx themes).
+[^note]: Additional styling is usually provided by Sphinx themes.

 ```{py-script}
 :file: live_preview.py